makeruniverse/docs/docs/studios/maker-studios.md

-Three maker studios are located in House K. Here, we offer tools and services **to make ideas real** at the intersection of hardware and software.
+Our Maker Studio is located in three rooms in House K. Here, we offer tools and services **to make ideas real** at the intersection of hardware and software.

-Our Maker Team is here to help you: <br />

-Head of Maker Studio:
-Electronic Workstation:
-Tools and Materials:
-Project Inquiries:
+# Printer Workstation

+The Modeler Workstation is a stationary computer in the Maker Studio.
+It offers software tools for various use cases: create digital models, 3D print digital models, or print labels and posters.

 ???
-"Our Weekly Services"
-    Tuesdays 2:00 PM: Introducing 3D Printing
-    Thursdays 2:00 PM: Introducing Electronics

-## Printer Workstation

-The Modeler Workstation is our stationary computer in the Maker Studio that allows to create digital models.
-It includes [slicer software](tools.md/#orca-slicer-software), [modeling software](tools.md/#autodesk-fusion), and access to our [label printer](tools.md/#label-printer-ql-820nwbc).

-### Orca Slicer Software
+"Get to know the Printer Workstation"
+    Visit our Maker Studio on Tuesdays around 2PM to learn more about out the software and the 3D printers.

+## 3D Print Models

+The modeler workstation offers access to Orca Slicer.
 Orca Slicer is your best option to prepare 3D prints.

 - [ ] import model in OrcaSlicer
 - [ ] use "auto orient" to position model